 Success in any field does not come from doing one great thing or making one big move after move—it is about taking very small steps that compound over time.

 Building Healthy Habits

-It takes an average of 21 consecutive days to build a habit.
+It takes a minimum of 21 consecutive days to build a habit.
 These are just 21 days out of a whole year where change may be difficult and where you might be forced to leave your comfort zone in favor of working harder.
-Those 21 days are less than 6% out of a single year that helps you to build a sustainable and healthy habit.
+Those 21 days are less than 6% out of a single year that helps you to build sustainable healthy lifestyle habits.
 Those 21 days can benefit the rest of your life.

 You don’t need an unreasonable amount of discipline to be healthy—eating one donut will not make you unhealthy, just like how eating one salad will not make you healthy either.
 Creating successful habits often require inaction; a simple “no” at a bakery is the first step to avoid walking in at all.

 Be realistic when building your healthy habits, as “more” is often nothing but an oversimplified metric.
 Set a specific numeric goal and give yourself a deadline to achieve it.
 Once all the pieces are set in place, it’s easy to let go and follow the trend you have created for yourself.